The current MINI Countryman has just been updated for 2015

 , with the latter’s development closely tied with the development of the new Countryman.

-Expect the base model to continue with front-wheel drive, with MINI’s ALL4 all-wheel-drive system remaining an option.
-There will also be more potent variants like the Cooper S Countryman and another John Cooper Works model, with the latter coming standard with the ALL4 system.
+Expect the base Cooper Countryman to continue with front-wheel drive, with MINI’s ALL4 all-wheel-drive system remaining an option.
+There will also be more potent variants like the Cooper S Countryman and another John Cooper Works model, with the latter coming standard with the ALL4 system and at least 228 horsepower on tap

-In the engine department, base Countryman’s should feature 1.5-liter three-cylinder engines, with the Cooper S and JCW variants getting 2.0-liter four-cylinder mills.
+In the engine department, Cooper Countrymans should feature 1.5-liter three-cylinder engines, with the Cooper S and JCW variants getting 2.0-liter four-cylinder mills.
 Turbocharging will feature across the range and transmissions will include standard six-speed manual and available six-speed automatic options.

 Buyers can also expect some new safety features.
 These will include a head-up display, collision and pedestrian warning systems, a parking assistant and even a speed limit information system.

-At present, the new MINI family consists of just the Hardtop and 5-Door.
-Next year we’ll see a new Clubman arrive
+At present, the latest third-generation MINI family consists of just the Hardtop and Hardtop 4 Door.
+This year we’ll see a new Clubman arrive

 , with the new Countryman likely hitting the scene sometime in 2016, as a 2017 model.
 Anther model we’re expecting eventually is a new sports car